Gaps After Braces: Why They Happen & What to Do.

 Your teeth are connected to your jaw via ligaments, which are strong, stretchy fibers.
 They are a lot like the tendons that hold your muscles to your bones.
 They should stay firmly attached, but they have a bit of flex and pull to them.

 Dentists explain that these fibers can stretch during orthodontic treatment.
 When it happens slowly enough, the bones at the bottom of your teeth respond by rebuilding.
-Bone breaks down, and other bone builds up.
+Bone breaks down, and other bones build up.

 But when your braces come off, dentists explain, the elastic tissues want to return to their original position.
 It's a bit like a rubber band.
 You can pull and pull on the tissue, and it can take on a new shape and form.
 But if you let go, it will try to snap back to the original shape.